GALERIE R

 Q. Did you exhibit at this time?

 I did a few exhibitions at Cass and Farnham and in a group show at Camerawork in Bethnal Green.
 I couldn’t afford to make large photographic prints which was what I wanted to do at the time.
-I was living in bedsits making small paintings, A4 drawings and conceptual works.
+I was living in bedsits making small paintings, models, A4 drawings and conceptual works.
 I tried to get a studio but I didn’t need a studio like a painter.
 I think you can generally say what you want to say in miniature.
-I’d make models of works but when I was cutting up bits of card I found the left over bits more interesting than the artwork.
-It became a big theme in my work, things that are discarded but which you couldn’t ignore, assemblages falling the way they did wouldn’t be rearranged.
-It took me out of the need to structure things aesthetically, a whole approach to Art where the artist is making the form.
-For me it meant something else, to realise that you couldn’t do better than the forms that create themselves.

 Q. You’ve never been represented by a gallery.
 Did you apply to galleries?

 I’d make submissions from time to time.
 I thought my work was okay but it wasn’t very coherent and it wasn’t obvious what I was trying to do.
 That said, a lot of the ideas and the work from that time I’m still doing.
-I was living with Jacqui Ham (musician with Ut and Dial) and we were moving a lot.
-We ended up moving to St. Ives in Cornwall but it was still difficult to find time and space to work and I moved to France around 2000.
+I think it generally helps galleries if you have a single recognisable aesthetic.
+My work doesn’t look very unified, even though there are usually connections between the different themes.

 Q. You use computers a lot in your work.

+I learned to use basic graphics software in the 1990s.
+It was the beginning of a lot of work, receipts, scanned objects and graphic works.
+With computers I could still work even if I didn’t have any money.
+I was interested in work that could be diffused or reproduced, challenging the unique object idea of Art.
 I also liked how an image changes depending on the process used.
 It’s a reminder that the image isn’t reality.
-I liked Bridget Riley and Roy Lichtenstein’s ways of merging graphic forms with fine art history.
-Lichtenstein is associated with comics but so much of his work is about perception, representation, and Art.
-Impressionism was a lot about techniques, materiality, and how processes of representation and interpretation work.
+I liked the way Bridget Riley and Roy Lichtenstein merged graphic forms and processes with fine art history.
+Lichtenstein is associated with comics but so much of his work is about representation and Art.
+Impressionism was a lot about materiality, and how processes of representation and interpretation work.
+I liked Riley for transposing the perception of nature into formal geometric structures while staying in the tradition of painting.

 Q. Were you drawing at this time?

 I’d started drawing in London in the late nineties.
 I just tried things out, walking through London, constantly drawing on the same sheet of paper but the results were very chaotic.
-I made a few A4 drawings walking and on buses but couldn’t work out what I was doing.
-I wanted to keep drawing on top of the drawing because that’s what happens when we keep moving seeing different things, you only take in a fraction of what you see.
+I made a few A4 drawings, walking and on buses, but couldn’t work out what I was doing.
+I wanted to keep drawing on top of the drawing because that’s what happens when we keep moving, seeing different things, you only take in a fraction of what you see.
 I wanted to represent the experience of constant change, something between a drawing, a film, and a photograph.
 I saw the ‘Drawing the Line’ exhibition at the Whitechapel gallery curated by Michael Craig-Martin, ‘old master’ drawings mixed with modern works on paper.
 It was a great exhibition, it had a big effect on me and helped me think about the possibilities of drawing.

 When I moved to France I made a drawing board that would fit under my arm so that I could walk and draw at the same time.
-It took a lot of different approaches before I realised that a scribble is all I wanted the drawing to look like, something chaotic and close to instantaneous, but based on observed reality.
+It took a lot of different approaches, and hundreds of drawings, before I realised that a scribble is all I wanted the drawing to look like, something chaotic and close to instantaneous, but based on observed reality.
 The kind of freedom Pollock had but where the lines were depicting something observed, while also being the most meaningless, least aesthetically contrived mark-making possible.
 I felt that if you were an artist you had to be able to say what you wanted with a minimum of materials.

 Q. Do you think an artist should be able to draw?